Check out our recipe on how to make Ninja Creami M&M Ice Cream!

 Usually, when the ice cream is waxy or greasy feeling, it's because too much heavy cream was used.
 When the heavy cream is processed in the Ninja Creami, it tends to turn to a buttery texture.
 Use a combination of milk and half and half instead of heavy cream.

-Ingredient substitutions and tips for making Ninja Creami M&M Ice Cream:
+Ingredient substitutions for making Ninja Creami M&M Ice Cream:

 The full ingredient list is found at the bottom of the post in the recipe card.